Living Planet Index: Criticism

 In 2020, a re-analysis of the baseline data by McGill University showed that the overall estimated trend of a decline by 60% since 1970 was driven by less than 3% of the studied populations; when some outliers of extreme decline are removed, the decline still exists but is considerably less catastrophic, and when more outliers (roughly amounting to 2.4% of the populations) are removed, the trend shifts to that of a decline between the 1980s and 2000s, but a roughly positive trend after 2000.
 This extreme sensitivity to outliers indicates that the present approach of the Living Planet Index may be flawed.

+A 2024 study by Charles University focused on calculation method, found that calculation of the Living Planet Index is biased by several mathematical issues, leading to overestimation of vertebrate population declines.
+When those mathematical issues are fixed, the majority of studied vertebrate populations shows balanced decline and growth (the only exception are the populations of amphibians, where the numbers show steady decline).

 Publication

 The index was originally developed in 1997 by the World Wide Fund for Nature (WWF) in collaboration with the World Conservation Monitoring Centre (UNEP-WCMC), the biodiversity assessment and policy implementation arm of the United Nations Environment Programme.
 WWF first published the index in 1998.
 Since 2006, the Zoological Society of London (ZSL) manages the index in cooperation with WWF.

 Results are presented biennially in the WWF Living Planet Report and in publications such as the Millennium Ecosystem Assessment and the UN Global Biodiversity Outlook.
 National and regional reports are now being produced to focus on relevant issues at a smaller scale.
 The latest edition of the Living Planet Report was released in October 2022.